nanselmo/tech-affinity-groups/README.md

 ## Affinity Groups
 * [Techqueria](https://techqueria.org/) - a nonprofit that serves the largest community of Latinx in Tech. 🌮
+* [/dev/color](https://www.devcolor.org/) - Our mission is to empower Black software engineers to help one another grow into industry leaders.
 * [Out in Tech](https://outintech.com/) - Out in Tech is a 501(c)(3) non-profit that unites the LGBTQ+ tech community.
 We do this by creating opportunities for our 40,000 members to advance their careers, grow their networks, and leverage tech for social change.
+* [She Geeks Out](https://shegeeksout.com/) - We provide tech and tech-adjacent womxn and their allies an opportunity to network and connect with each other as well as with companies who wish to hire them.
+* [Blacks in Technology](https://www.blacksintechnology.net/) - Blacks In Technology is a global platform for Black people in technology.
+We are "Stomping the Divide" by establishing standards for world class technical excellence.
+BIT serves members through community, media and mentorship.
+We provide resources, guidance and challenge members to establish new standards of innovation.

 ## Conferences
 * [Technodigenous](https://technodigenous.org/about/) - Technodigenous aspires to create a platform for the interactive gathering of Indigenous People and technologists, leading to a better understanding of different perspectives around technology.